-Completion of this 140-credit Advanced Certificate meets the minimum entry requirement into a cognate Diploma programme or Bachelor's degree.
-Accumulated credits may also be presented for admission into cognate Diploma or Bachelor's degree programmes.
-This Diploma provides the base for the graduate to enter training and experience toward independent practice as an engineering technician and registration as a Professional Engineering Technician.
+Completion of a 280-credit Diploma meets the minimum entry requirement for admission to a Diploma or Bachelor's degree.
+Accumulated credits may also be presented for admission into a cognate 360-credit Diploma in Engineering or a Bachelor's Degree programme.